yilmazzosmann/campose-policy/terms_and_conditions.md

 Hardware Requirements: CamPose utilizes advanced real-time algorithms involving heavy sensor and image data processing.
 We do not guarantee that the App will function on all devices.

-Device Compatibility: Some older or lower-specification devices may experience crashes, lag, or inability to open the app.
+Device Compatibility: Some older or lower-specification devices may experience crashes, lag, or an inability to open the app.
 We are constantly working to optimize the app, but usage on unsupported devices is at your own risk.

 "As Is" Basis: The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 We do not guarantee that the alignment algorithm will work perfectly in all lighting conditions or environments.